johnofsydney/notes/rails/rails_new_project_with_devise.md

 	- Must have content
 	- Must have a user
 	- Test the :belongs_to association
-- WE could go BDD and define a spec for the feature _post_ or we could build up from the TDD model specs and controller specs first.
+- We could go full BDD and define a spec for the feature _post_ or we could build up from the TDD model specs and controller specs first.
 Let’s tackle the model specs and controller specs first and then check the BDD / Capybara / Browser simulation version:
 - add the tests to the model and adjust the model code itself to satisfy the tests, until they look as follows:

 #### spec/models/blog_spec.rb